sharonjolly/News-Sentiment-Analysis-Visualization-Pipeline-AWS-/README.md

 A custom dashboard is created using Streamlit, a Python framework for building interactive data apps.
 The dashboard is developed locally to visualize sentiment trends and article statistics.
 It is containerized using Docker.

 # 7. Docker Containerization – Dockerfile Creation and Local Build
 A Dockerfile is written to define the environment and dependencies required to run the Streamlit dashboard.
 This includes instructions for installing Python packages and copying project files.
-The Docker image is then built locally using this Dockerfile.
+The Docker image is then built using this Dockerfile.

 # 8. ECR (Elastic Container Registry) – Docker Image Storage
-Once the dashboard container is built locally, the Docker image is pushed to AWS ECR (Elastic Container Registry).
+Once the dashboard container is built, the Docker image is pushed to AWS ECR (Elastic Container Registry).
 ECR acts as a managed Docker registry for storing container images securely and makes it easier to deploy to ECS.
 ![ecr](https://github.com/user-attachments/assets/a516bcc0-e452-4654-ae81-6d89dd549f6e)

 # 9. ECS Fargate – Dashboard Hosting